flatheadmill/homeport/diary.md

 If you want something to be shared through Docker Hub, put it in an image.
 If you want to update the home directory from a docker hub, maybe you can make an image of your own that mounts the volume, or something

+## Homeport Teleport

+It occurs to me now that it makes more sense to have teleporting put you in a shell in Homeport, that you ought to be able to bootstrap yourself into homeport, and that their should be a homeport formula.
+Thus, in order to create this property, I probably want to work from within a homeport to build homeport, etc, that it never needs to be installed anywhere, is is always an image.